srinivas-commits/SignalsAndSystems/README.md

 <b>Homogeneity:</b> <p>Consider a system that is initially at rest, and an input x(t) results in output y(t).
 Then for the system to exhibit the homogeneity property, whenever the system x(t) is scaled by a constant a.
 The ouput y(t) should also be scaled by the exact constant a (i.e., if input is a.x(t), then output must be a.y(t) ).</p>

-Ex: y[n] = n.x[n] is a linear system, because it satisfies both  superposition principle and homogeneity property.
+Ex: &emsp; y[n] = n.x[n] is a linear system, because it satisfies both  superposition principle and homogeneity property.

 If input x[n] is expressed as weighted sum <br />
 &emsp; &emsp; &emsp; ![pic8](https://user-images.githubusercontent.com/54907384/124420704-95def700-dd7d-11eb-81a3-8313e6bc3f7f.png) <br />